swedishembedded/control/README.md

 # Tests

-This is a major TODO for this source code: there is a basic test framework in place, but we need actual tests that verify results.
+This is a major TODO for this source code: there is a basic test framework in place, but we need actual automated tests that verify results.
 Currently the tests have form of examples which compile and run, but do not verify the results.
 We need to add Unity macros for checking test results.
 Unity is already supported, only the test assertions themselves need to be added.

 # Papers: